 Some people refer to things like these cookie dough truffles as” fat bombs” or “energy bites.”
 Thanks to the healthy fats in the nuts and the coconut oil, these truffles are a great way to satisfy sweet cravings and really keep you satiated.

 I love to have these truffles around as they are rich and satisfying, but with added benefits.
 My cookie dough truffles are great for a keto, paleo, or vegan lifestyle, but really they’re for anyone who likes cookie dough… So, they’re for everyone!

 More Healthy Recipes!

-Made with only 4 sugar, gluten, grain and dairy free ingredients, these my Cookie Dough Truffles are an indulgence fit for pre- or post-workout.. or of course, a midnight snack.
+Made with only 4 sugar, gluten, grain, and dairy-free ingredients, plus a few more, these my Cookie Dough Truffles are an indulgence fit for pre- or post-workout.. or of course, a midnight snack.